aadinabii1/flask-portfolio_record-two-tier/Readme.md

 The application allows users to:

-* Add their portfolio details (Name, Role, Skills, and Email)
+* Add portfolio details (Name, Role, Skills, Email)
-* Store those records in a MySQL database
+* Store data in a MySQL database
-* View all submissions in a responsive HTML table
+* View all entries in a responsive HTML table

-It’s lightweight and designed to teach:
+This project helps understand:

-* How applications communicate inside Docker networks
+* How containers communicate in Docker networks
-* How environment variables are used for configuration
+* How to use environment variables for app configuration
-* How to containerize and deploy simple web stacks
+* How to containerize and deploy multi-tier apps

 ---